Ravindu9EV/Ravindu9EV/README.md

 # 💫 About Me:
-🔭 I’m currently working on Full-Stack Developer Intern<br>👯 I’m looking to collaborate on Software Projects.An I'm eager to make Ideas into realprojects<br>🤝 I’m looking for help with<br>🌱 I’m currently expanding my experience and knowladge about Software Development and AI<br>
+🔭 I’m currently working as a Full-Stack Developer Intern<br>👯 I’m looking to collaborate on Software Projects.An I'm eager to make Ideas into realprojects<br>🤝 I’m looking for help with<br>🌱 I’m currently expanding my experience and knowladge about Software Development and AI<br>

 ## 🌐 Socials: